Residents

 DART is a regional transit agency authorized under Chapter 452 of the Texas Transportation Code and was created in August 1983 by voters.
 DART is funded with a contribution from the 13 member cities of one-cent local sales tax.

 Each year, DART receives half (1 cent) of Irving's share of local sales tax revenues.
+The city’s sales tax contribution to DART continues to increase.
 Most recent audit data shows DART has received the following dollars from Irving:

 FY25 (projected) | FY24 | FY23 | FY22 | FY21 |